 - Drew maps

 - Medical field

 My Action Steps After Reading

-- Purchased a notebook on Amazon and started writing physical notes in addition to digital note taking on Evernote.
+- I purchased a notebook on Amazon and started writing physical notes, in addition to digital note-taking I was already doing on Evernote.